Legal cannabis is best enjoyed in social lounges, with gourmet food and in the hands of five-star hotel spa masseuses.

 6:30 P.M.
 CANNABIS TIPPLES

 Walk a block and a half to Market Street, hop on a vintage west-bound streetcar and hop off at Flore, the 45-year-old iconic cafe which endures as a humble clubhouse for gay cannabis activists.
-People-watch from patio and sidewalk tables while munching stoner bar snacks like chicken-fried bacon and drinking cannabis in the form of locally brewed beer and cocktails crafted by the cream of San Francisco mixologists.
-Toke Back Mountain IPA and cocktails contain 5 mg of non-psychoactive hemp-derived cannabidiol, or CBD, and the benign, distilled essence of select cannabis strains.
+People-watch from patio and sidewalk tables while munching stoner bar snacks like chicken-fried bacon and drinking cannabis in the form of cocktails crafted by the cream of San Francisco mixologists.
+Cocktails contain 5 mg of non-psychoactive hemp-derived cannabidiol, or CBD, and the benign, distilled essence of select cannabis strains.
 Toast late cannabis icons Dennis Peron and Brownie Mary, who met here in the Seventies and influenced the politics and possibilities of people and pot for their own and future generations.

 7:30 P.M.
 LUXE RETAILING